marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 Having a manager that allows themselves to not know but are comfortable asking dumb questions is a **great thing**.
-I have had managers on the other side of the spectrum who pretended to be acquainted with things they had no clue about because they were insecure of showing potential shortcomings to their reports.
-This is a **bad thing**.
+I have had managers on the other side of the spectrum who pretended to be acquainted with things they had no clue about because they were insecure about showing potential shortcomings to their reports.
+This strikes me as a **bad thing**.

-It is difficult to provide quality help to develop a report's career if the manager is not an **active** member of the team.
+It is difficult to provide quality help to develop a report's career if the manager is not an **active** member of the team in some capacity.

 It is hard to relate to the work of a report if you have no skin in the game.

-This is why I am in favour of managers that get their hands dirty on the factory line at least some of the time.
+This is why I am in favour of managers that get their hands dirty on the factory line at least some of the time, even if only on smaller tasks.

 This helps building team spirit and camaraderie.
 Frankly, you can provide a much richer feedback as a manager if you are close to the work yourself.

 If you came across this sort of advice below in the past, I recommend you **don't follow** it: